PaulVMo/helium-validator-deb/README.md

 Note, the hosted package was built on an AMD Zen2 machine.
 Please log an issue against this repo if you find compatibility issues with other processors.

 # Install the hosted deb package
 Process for install the deb package on Debian or Ubuntu GNU/Linux.
+This will require you to have super user access (i.e. a member of the `sudo` group).
+As always, it is good practice to perform this with a user other than `root` and use sudo as indicated instead of running as root.

 ### 1. Add the repo to your system
 Add the deb package repository as an Apt source on your system.